Modesto hospital introduces stress-relieving 'Mercedes' for kid patients

 Martinez found this idea from Shriners Hospitals for Children on social media.

-Martinez pitched it to her bosses and they found the toy car on Amazon for about $260 bucks in June.
+Martinez pitched it to her bosses and they found a toy car on Amazon for about $260 bucks in June 2018.
 So far though, it's been priceless.

-Kids just have to be within the age of 2 and 7 and weigh less than 66 pounds.
+Kids have to be under 7 years old and weigh less than 66 pounds to drive the car.

 “We can control it with a remote control or the child can drive it themselves," Martinez explained.